seabeya/tech-stack/git/README.md

 - `git clone <Remote_URL>`: Create a local copy of a repository hosted on GitHub.

+  - `.` - Clone the repository contents into the current directory, without creating a new subdirectory for it.

   > It is not necessary to own the repository you want to clone.

-  > When you run git clone, Git downloads all files, version history, branches, and tags, creating a complete local copy of the repository.
+  > When you run `git clone`, Git downloads all files, version history, branches, and tags, creating a complete local copy of the repository with all the necessary connections.

   > By default, only the default branch will be available in the local branch form.
 Other branches will be accessible only as remote tracking branches.

-  > You can use the command `git branch -r` to see all the available remote tracking branches in the repository.

-  > To work on one of these branches, you need to create a local branch based on the corresponding remote tracking branch using the `git switch <Branch_Name>` command.
+You can use the command `git branch -r` to see all the available remote tracking branches in the repository.
+To work on one of those remote branches, you need to create a local branch based on the corresponding remote tracking branch using the `git switch <Branch_Name>` command.

-  > If you want to clone the repository into the current directory, without creating a new subdirectory for it, you can append `.` to the git clone command.

 <br>